If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 Of course, you can also choose whether to use vibrant or subtler colors in creating the flower theme.

-If you want to create the illusion of greater depth, then you can use this simple method of painting light blue along the top of the sides and gradually darken the color when you reach the middle.
+If you want to create the illusion of greater depth, then you can use a simple method of painting light blue along the top of the sides and gradually darken the color when you reach the middle.

 One of the most popular of all underwater murals is to create a coral reef.